This article was written by Kamil Beer, an Atlassian Engineer at Idalko.

 Another point is your user base.
 Let’s say you use Crowd, connected to your Active Directory, and providing SSO on Server.
 Or you’re using Atlassian Access with Azure AD or GSuite and are moving on Cloud.
 The crowd isn’t available on Cloud – and you will need to buy an extra app to integrate GSuite and ADFS on Server.
 What will be the authenticator (or SSO provider) post-migration?

-Also, Cloud Standard supports only 5000 users, in case you have an enterprise Server/DC deployment and want to migrate to Cloud, so beware!
+Also, Cloud Standard supports only 5000 users, in case you have an enterprise Server/DC deployment and want to migrate Jira to Cloud, so beware!

-If you are migrating to Server instead, know that you will have to strengthen your application server yourself.
-That means building up a proxy, providing an SSL certificate, changing ports for SSH, deploying an application like fail2ban.
+If you are migrating Jira to Server instead, know that you will have to strengthen your application server yourself.
+That means building up a proxy, providing an SSL certificate, changing ports for SSH, and deploying an application like fail2ban.

 Most of us resist change, and changing an application you use daily is a big one.
 Users will be startled even by different colors, not to mention various buttons not being where they used to be.
 And the users finally learned where is what and how it works.

 Or they might hate the new design.
 There was a significant pushback after the 2017 Cloud UI change, so much so that Atlassian reverted to the old UI at the end of 2019.
 User resistance is something to be prepared for, no matter which platform you’re migrating to.

 You can mitigate this by providing learning resources for users and giving them early notice.
 Atlassian has a great library of free training and we at iDalko have prepared a user guide for you with which you won’t get lost!